Submissions End August 31, 2019 at 23:59

 - Transportable on a sea freight ship cargo deck, using standardized shipping container fixation points

-We are looking for Systems/Solutions/Methods that can be:
+Systems/Solutions/Methods that can also be:

 - Independent or towed/pushed by a vessel